-In November 2018, New Zealand will complete its first Joint External Evaluation (JEE) of the International Health Regulations (2005) (IHR).
+In November 2018, New Zealand completed its first Joint External Evaluation (JEE) of the International Health Regulations (2005) (IHR).

 The IHR requires the 196 World Health Organization (WHO) member states to:

 - plan for and respond to hazards (including disease outbreaks)

 - have a national focal point for coordination and communication